FlexMeasures/flexmeasures/documentation/api/introduction.rst

         "Authorization": "<token>"
     }

-The "<token>" can be obtained on the user's profile after logging in:
+A fresh "<token>" can be generated on the user's profile after logging in:

 .. code-block:: html